EnzoZarx/AAS/README.md

 ## How It Works

 - Enhances playback speed during ads to minimize interruption.
-- The script detects YouTube ads and waits for the "Skip Ad" button to appear.
 - It ensures the ad plays for the minimum required duration to support creators.
-- Once eligible, the script automatically clicks the "Skip Ad" button.

 ## Contributing